 1. The DIY self medication issues

-In many countries, antibiotics are available without any prescriptions.
+In many countries, antibiotics are available without any prescription.
 It is offered over the counter by pharmacists in an unregulated manner.
-So, your friendly neighbor, James will pop in amoxicillin whenever he feels under the weather.
-He will also decide how much to take and its course as well!
+So, your friendly neighbor, James, will pop in amoxicillin whenever he feels under the weather.
+He will also decide how much to take and the course as well!

-Such DIY issues roll the red carpet for bacteria to thrive.
+Such DIY issues roll out the red carpet for bacteria to thrive.

 2. When clean isn’t clean enough